11Dhairya/Audio-Encryption-using-RSA-and-AES/README.md

-# Audio-Encryption-using-RSA-and-AES
+# Audio-Encryption
-INFORMATION SECURITY -> An audio Encryption/Decryption system using RSA and AES algorithms.
+Audio encryption &amp; decryption with the help of RSA and AES algorithm